nadluru/StrokeLesSeg/README.md

 ### Model Training

-For model training, run the following command:
+For model training, run the following command  in the project root directory:

 ```
 bash train.sh